 ★The limits on positioning of rotating mass dampers have been removed.

-Please note that these special rules will provisionally apply to 2018 New Year and Spring races only.
+Please note that these special rules apply to 2018 Tamiya official races.

 An announcement about their continuation or otherwise will be made at a later date.